-This article defines Enterprise Technology and provides valuable tips for successful implementation.
+This article defines enterprise technology and provides valuable tips for successful implementation.
 So, let’s get started!

 What Is Enterprise Technology?